mbolivar/example-libmaple-project/README.txt

 What's This?
 ============

-This is an example libmaple project which illustrates how to use the libmaple build system to compile and link your source code correctly.
+This is an example project, which shows how to use the libmaple build system to compile and upload your own projects.

 It works with libmaple fetched from the LeafLabs GitHub repository:

    https://github.com/leaflabs/libmaple

-libmaple's build system is a little complicated, and the library makes a lot of assumptions about how it gets compiled and linked.
-For that reason, the easiest thing to do when starting a new project is just to use libmaple's Makefile, and inform it to build your sources.
+IMPORTANT: To hack around the libmaple build system (the poor thing
+           gets so confused), you MUST have an empty main.cpp in the libmaple directory.
+I know that's annoying; sorry.

 How Do I Use It?
 ================

-The file rules.mk is a Makefile fragment that tells libmaple's own Makefile how to build your project's sources.
+Look at rules.mk.
+It's a Makefile fragment that tells libmaple's Makefile how to build your project's sources.
 Use it as a template for starting your own project.

-You can build this project and link it with libmaple by:
+Build this project and link it with libmaple like this:

 1. Setting the environment variable LIB_MAPLE_HOME to point to where you have the libmaple Git repository.

-2. Telling make to use libmaple's Makefile, and telling that Makefile to pay attention to this rules.mk, like this:
+2. Telling make to use libmaple's Makefile, and having it pay attention to your rules.mk, like this:

    $ make -f $LIB_MAPLE_HOME/Makefile USER_MODULES=/path/to/this/project